-Consistent with GAAP, we evaluate our goodwill related to Tuscarora and North Baja for impairment at least annually and if any indicators of impairment are evident.
+Under U.S. GAAP, we evaluate our goodwill related to Tuscarora and North Baja for impairment at least annually and if any indicators of impairment are evident.

-In 2019, based on our analysis of Tuscarora and North Baja's current market conditions, we believed there to be a greater than 50 percent likelihood that Tuscarora and North Baja's estimated fair value exceeded their carrying value.
-As a result, at December 31, 2019, we did not identify an impairment on the \$71 million of goodwill related to the Tuscarora (\$23 million) and North Baja (\$48 million) acquisitions.
+In 2019, based on our analysis of Tuscarora and North Baja's current market conditions, we believed there was a greater than 50 percent likelihood that Tuscarora and North Baja's estimated fair value exceeded their carrying value.
+As a result, at December 31, 2019, we did not identify an impairment on the \$71 million of goodwill related to the Tuscarora (\$23 million) and North Baja (\$48 million) reporting units.

-During the first quarter of 2020 there were two major events that impacted financial markets and global economic activity.
-First, there was an outbreak of a novel strain of coronavirus, COVID-19, which spread around the world and was declared a global pandemic on March 11, 2020 by the World Health Organization (WHO).
-Second, shortly after the outbreak, the global oil market experienced a precipitous decline in the price of crude oil due to an oversupply of oil coupled with significant demand concerns due to the economic impacts of the COVID-19 pandemic.
-We believe the current state of the macroeconomic environment does not represent a permanent shift although it is difficult to predict the severity of the impact of these events or how long any disruptions are likely to continue.
-Additionally, the following factors were considered in our analysis specific to the Partnership's Tuscarora and North Baja reporting units:
+On March 11, 2020, the World Health Organization (WHO) declared COVID-19 a global pandemic.
+While there are continuing concerns around the decline in energy demand related to the pandemic, we believe the current state of the macroeconomic environment does not represent a permanent shift.
+However, it is still difficult to predict with any certainty the severity of the impact of these events or how long any disruptions are likely to continue.

-- the long-term natural gas price futures relevant to gas transported on Tuscarora and North Baja do not reflect material differences from what was forecast in 2019; - at least 90 percent of Tuscarora and North Baja's revenue is tied to long-term take-or-pay, fixed price contracts which have a low correlation to short-term changes in demand; - · Tuscarora and North Baja have not experienced any customer defaults to date and have significant collateral in support of their contracts;
+The following additional factors were considered in our analysis specific to the Partnership's Tuscarora and North Baja reporting units:

-- multiples and discount rate assumptions used in our quantitative model are reflective of our long-term outlook for Tuscarora and North Baja, in line with their underlying asset life, versus the shorter-term nature of the current situation; and - while we may experience a slowdown in some of our construction activities, the expansion projects associated with these assets are materially on track, and we do not anticipate any significant changes in outlook or delay or inability to proceed due to financing requirements.
+- the long-term natural gas price futures relevant to gas transported on Tuscarora and North Baja do not reflect material differences from what was forecast in 2019: - at least 90 percent of Tuscarora's and North Baja's revenue is tied to long-term take-or-pay, fixed-price contracts which have a low correlation to short-term changes in demand; - Tuscarora and North Baja have not experienced any material customer defaults to date and have significant collateral in support of their contracts: - multiples and discount rate assumptions used in our quantitative model are reflective of the long-term outlook for Tuscarora and North Baja, in line with their underlying asset lives, versus the shorter-term nature of the current situation;